-Packet Filter's main task is to inspect the traffic flooding the attacked destination(s) and to generate dynamic filtering rules that isolate the malicious packets.
+Packet Filter's main task is to inspect the packets sent to the attacked destinations and to generate dynamic filtering rules that isolate the malicious traffic.
+To load-balance Packet Filter on multiple CPU cores, use the same Capturing Engine required by Packet Sensor.